As seen on ‘The Real Housewives of Cheshire’

-Bring the whole family to the farm to experience 1 1/2 hours of pure goaty happiness,
+Bring the whole family to the farm to experience 1 hour and forty-five minutes of pure goaty happiness,

 We begin with Emma demonstrating the art of hand milking, which you can have a go at yourselves, followed by a taste the freshest possible goat milk.
-Then its off to the paddock for 45 minutes of Goat Yoga, followed by selfies, cuddles and photo opportunities to finish your experience.
+Then its off to the paddock for seventy-five minutes of Goat Yoga, then selfies, cuddles and photo opportunities to finish your experience.
 All ages welcome.

 Put this on your list of family days out and try something completely different.